davidjguru/davidjguru.github.io/_posts/2020-09-18-200-linux-commands-for-everyday-life.md

 # 1- Know your system (42 examples)
+I think that the important thing at the beginning is to be able to know better how to interact with the operating system, practicing with commands, so I have put this list of instructions in first place to get information.
 **Note:** Commands to getting information about your own Linux system.

 ## 1.1- Getting information from the system (19 examples)